Christian democracy: Greece

+United Kingdom

 Christian democracy in the UK was sporadic and un-unified.
 One group was the Catholic Social Guild, established in 1909 to propagate a Catholic alternative to socialism.
-They encouraged Catholics to work within the UK Labour Party and push policies for families, a living wage, social partnership in industry, and property diffusion.
-Another group was the People and Freedom Group, established during Luigi Sturzo's exile in the UK.
+They encouraged Catholics to work within the Labour Party and push policies for families, a living wage, social partnership in industry, and property diffusion.
+Another group was the People and Freedom Group, established during Sturzo's exile in the UK.
 They were a largely middle-class organization set up in response to pain felt by Catholics during the Spanish Civil War.
-They published their Manifesto, "For Democracy" in 1939.
+They published their manifesto, "For Democracy" in 1939.
 The Catholic Worker was another Christian democratic group at the time.
-In general, British Christian democrats, especially those in the People and Freedom Group, attempted to push the UK Labour Party towards Christian democracy, and they made a significant attempt to portray Christian democracy as left-wing.
+In general, British Christian democrats, especially those in the People and Freedom Group, attempted to push the Labour Party towards Christian democracy, and they made a significant attempt to portray Christian democracy as left-wing.
 Ultimately the People and Freedom Group failed to do so and became disillusioned with the Labour Party.
 On the other hand, the Catholic Worker aimed to make Labour policies acceptable to Catholics.
 More recently, Christian Peoples Alliance is a Christian democratic party that emphasizes the country's Christian heritage and advocates for the principles of "active compassion, respect for life, social justice, wise stewardship, empowerment, and reconciliation."